elouanhaquin/API-France-Cities/README.md

 '/commune/:name/:radius' => retrieve all cities with name provided and inside a radius around this city

+'/commune_code/:postalCode'  => retrieve all cities with Postal Code

-'/commune_code/:codeInsee'  => retrieve all cities with Postal Code
+'/commune_code/:postalCode/:radius'  => retrieve all cities with Postal Code and inside a radius around this city